Minarets of Al-Aqsa: Ghawanima Minaret

-Chain Gate Minaret
+Bab al-Silsila Minaret (Minaret of the Chain Gate)

-In 1329, Tankiz, the Mamluk governor of Syria, ordered the construction of a third minaret: the Chain Gate Minaret (Bāb al-Silsila Minaret), near the Chain Gate, on the western border of the al-Aqsa Mosque.
+In 1329, Tankiz, the Mamluk governor of Syria, ordered the construction of a third minaret, known as the Bab al-Silsila Minaret (Minaret of the Chain Gate), near the Chain Gate, on the western border of the al-Aqsa Mosque.
+The minaret is also known as Mahkamah Minaret since the minaret is located near the Madrasa al-Tankiziyya which served as a law court during the times of Ottomans.

 This minaret, possibly replacing an earlier Umayyad minaret, is built in the traditional Syrian square tower type and is made entirely out of stone.

-Since the 16th century, it has been a tradition that the best muezzin ("reciter") of the adhan (the call to prayer) is assigned to this minaret because the first call to each of the five daily prayers is raised from it, giving the signal for the muezzins of mosques throughout Jerusalem to follow suit.
+Since the 16th century, it has been a tradition that the best muezzin of the adhan (the call to prayer) is assigned to this minaret because the first call to each of the five daily prayers is raised from it, giving the signal for the muezzins of mosques throughout Jerusalem to follow suit.

-It is located next to the Zincirli (Silsile) Gate on the porches to the west of Masjid al-Aqsa.
+It is located next to the Chain Gate on the porches to the west of Masjid al-Aqsa.
 It is on a square-shaped platform with four corners and has a closed balcony, which is kept standing by stone columns.
-It has a ladder with 80 steps.
-The minaret is reached by Madrasa al-Ashrafiyya.
-It was repaired by the Islamic Foundation after the Jerusalem earthquake in h.1340 / m.1922.
+It has an internal staircase with 80 steps.
+The minaret is reached via the Madrasa al-Ashrafiyya.
+The height of the minaret is 35 meters.
+It was repaired by the Islamic Foundation after the Jerusalem earthquake in 1922.

-Bab el-Silsila Minaret is bordered by Haram's main entrance.
-As stated in the inscriptions, its reconstruction was done by the Governor of Syria when Amir Tankiz was establishing the madrasa el-Tankiziyya.
+Bab al-Silsila Minaret is bordered by Al Aqsa Compound's main entrance.
+As stated in the inscriptions, its reconstruction was done by the Governor of Syria when Amir Tankiz was establishing the Madrasa al-Tankiziyya.
 It was replaced by an Ottoman-style 'pencil point' spire, which was replaced by a smooth cutout and a semicircular dome after the dome was damaged in an earthquake in the 19th century.
 During the restoration of 1923-4, the existing canopy and lead coating on the dome were erected.

+Today, Israeli security forces do not allow Muslims to approach or enter Bab al-Silsila Minaret, as they believe they protect praying Jews in front of the Western Wall which is near Bab al-Silsila Minaret.

-Tribes' Gate Minaret
+Fakhriyya Minaret

+The Fakhriyya Minaret or Al-Fakhiriyya Minaret, was built on the junction of the southern wall and western wall, over the solid part of the wall.
+The exact date of its original construction is not known but it was built sometime after 1345 and before 1496.
+It was named after Fakhr al-Din al-Khalili, the father of Sharif al-Din Abd al-Rahman who supervised the building's construction.
+The minaret was rebuilt in 1920.

+The Fakhriyya Minaret was built in the traditional Syrian style, with a square-shaped base and shaft, divided by moldings into three floors above which two lines of muqarnas decorate the muezzin's balcony.
+The niche is surrounded by a square chamber that ends in a lead-covered stone dome.
+After the minaret was damaged in the Jerusalem earthquake, the minaret's dome was covered with lead.